WhitLib/NYC_Licensed_Dogs_Analysis/README.md

 The preliminary research questions that we are looking to answer are:

-* Do we predict an increase in licensed dogs for the following year (2020)?
 * Is there a correlation between location (borough) and dog breed?
 * Can we predict dog breed or dog name for each neighborhood?
 * Do more dogs tend to be adopted in more affluent boroughs/census tracts?